What is the Bible? And, as Christians, how should we read it?

 This doesn’t mean we try to find Jesus explicitly on every page of the Old Testament.
 No, the plural “Let us make” in Genesis 1 is not a reference to the Trinity.
 No, the “angel of God” that appears to Abraham is not a pre-incarnate Jesus.
 No, there is no secret Bible code in the patterns of Hebrew words that spells out “Jesus” (not even ישוע).
 We still need to read the Old Testament in light of its genres, its different kinds of writing.
 We still need to hear the different voices of the various Old Testament writings.

 Rather, it’s more that Jesus answers questions that are raised in the Old Testament.
 Jesus solves problems that are posed in the Old Testament.
 Jesus resolves tensions that are presented in the Old Testament.
 Jesus fulfills expectations that are prompted in the Old Testament.
-Jesus lives out values and virtues that are highlighted in the Old Testament.
-Jesus brings together important ideas that are introduced in the Old Testament.
+Jesus lives out values and virtues that are affirmed in the Old Testament.
+Jesus brings together important ideas that are highlighted in the Old Testament.

 So, for example, we see in Jesus an emphasis on love, that God loves us deeply, that the most important thing we can do is love God and love other people—and so we read the Old Testament as Jesus did and find running through it streams of hesed and tsadiq, loyal love and covenant faithfulness.

-We see in Jesus a rejection of violence, a refusal to repeat the cycle of violence, a willingness to absorb violence himself in order to spare others that fate—and so we see in the violence of the Old Testament something less than God’s ideal, and we highlight the Old Testament calls for forgiveness and mercy and enemy love.
+We see in Jesus a rejection of physical violence, a refusal to repeat the cycle of violence, a willingness to absorb violence himself in order to spare others that fate—and so we see in the violence of the Old Testament something less than God’s ideal, and we highlight the Old Testament calls for forgiveness and mercy and enemy love.

 We see in Jesus God bringing about healing for broken people, even a broken creation—and so we find in the Old Testament a recurring pattern of God creating something good, then humans distorting that good thing through sin, and God never giving up, always responding with forgiveness and restoration.